Radars for Autonomous Driving: A Review of Deep Learning Methods and Challenges: Radar Fundamentals

 The new 4D radars represent a significant upgrade over their predecessors, offering 3D spatial and velocity imaging of objects.
 By contrast, lidars generate a dense, high-resolution 3D point cloud of objects over a 360$^{\circ}$ field of view.
 Traditional lidars, made of delicate spinning lasers, are cost-prohibitive and high-maintenance, thus they are primarily used in ride service-targeted autonomous vehicles and not in general-purpose electric vehicles.

-However, the advent of semiconductor chip-based solid-state lidars, although possessing lower resolution and a reduced field of view, has introduced a more affordable alternative that is better suited to general-purpose vehicles.
-Moreover, a category of FMCW lidars has been developed recently, which can detect the instantaneous radial velocity of objects similar to radars~\cite{thinkautonomousUnderstandingMagnificent}.
-Hence, a comparison of lidar and radar capabilities seems pertinent.
-Table~\ref{tab:radar-vs-lidar} provides a comparative analysis of previous-generation 3D radars, new 4D radars, traditional 32-beam lidars, and newer, more affordable solid-state lidars.
+With the introduction of semiconductor chip-based solid-state lidars, a more affordable alternative to spinning lidars has become available.
+Despite having a lower resolution and a reduced field of view, these devices are better suited for general-purpose vehicles.
+In addition, a category of FMCW lidars has recently been developed that can detect the instantaneous radial velocity of objects, similar to radars~\cite{thinkautonomousUnderstandingMagnificent}.
+However, lidars still suffer from sensor degradation in adverse weather.
+Thus, a comparison of capabilities of lidars and radars in context of autonomous driving is pertinent.
+We present a detailed comparison of their specifications and their performance in adverse weather conditions in the subsections below.